Blow-ups of three-dimensional toric singularities: Non-toric three-dimensional blow-ups. Case of point

 \section{\bf Non-toric three-dimensional blow-ups.
 Case of point}

-In this section we will construct examples of non-toric canonical blow-ups (these canonical blow-ups are non-terminal blow-ups always) and examples of non-toric plt blow-ups of three-dimensional toric terminal singularities provided that $f(\Exc f)$ is a point, where $f$ is a blow-up considered.
-In the next section we will prove that these examples describe all such non-toric blow-ups.
+\begin{example} Now we construct the examples of three-dimensional non-toric plt blow-ups $f\colon (Y,E)\to (X\ni P)$ provided that $(X\ni P)$ is a $\QQ$-gorenstein toric singularity and $P=f(E)$.
+Depending on a type of $(X\ni P)$ we consider two Cases {\bf A1)} and {\bf A2)}.

-{\bf A).} In this case we will construct examples of non-toric plt blow-ups.
-Depending on a type of $(X\ni P)$ there are two cases {\bf A1)} and {\bf A2)}. {\bf A1).} Let $(X\ni P)$ be a $\QQ$-factorial toric three-dimensional singularity.
-All plt blow-ups are constructed by a procedure illustrated on the next diagram:
+{\bf A1).} Let $(X\ni P)$ be a $\QQ$-factorial toric singularity, that is, $(X\ni P)\cong (\CC^3\ni 0)/G$, where $G$ is an abelian group acting freely in codimension 1.
+All plt blow-ups are constructed by the procedure illustrated on the next diagram (Fig. 4) and defined below.